 MobileHelp Smart Highlights

-- Emergency operators will talk with you through the watch to assess your situation and notify Emergency Response, family members or caregivers, as appropriate
+- Mobile help button: Sends alerts and connects you to a 24/7 U.S. based monitoring station.
+Emergency operators will talk with you through the watch's 2-way speaker & microphone to assess your situation and notify Emergency Response, family members or caregivers, as appropriate;

-- No cellular contract required
+- No extra cellular contract required

-Why We Like The MobileHelp Smart
+What We Love About The MobileHelp Smart

-More than a help button: We love the features on the MobileHelp Smart watch.
+- More than a help button: We love the features on the MobileHelp Smart watch.
 It's designed to monitor your health, get you in shape and protect you in the event of a fall or medical emergency.
 Essentially it's a FitBit, Garmin and mobile medical alert all in one device.

-Homescreen help button: The help button is right on the home screen of the watch, making it easy to find, press and have a conversation with the monitoring center.
+- Homescreen help button: The help button is right on the home screen of the watch, making it easy to find, press and have a conversation with the monitoring center.

-Nice looking: The MobileHelp Smart comes in a beautiful, modern, Samsung watch encasement.
+- Nice looking: The MobileHelp Smart comes in a beautiful, modern, Samsung watch encasement.
 It's stylish, modern and youthful.
 A big reason seniors don't wear their mobile medical alert bracelet or pendent is because it draws a lot of attention.
 The Samsung smart watch let's seniors fit right in.

-Easy to wear: One of the major complaints about current mobile medical alert systems, is that they're too big to wear on your wrist, and some would prefer not wearing a pendent around their neck, especially during activities.
+- Easy to wear: One of the major complaints about current mobile medical alert systems, is that they're too big to wear on your wrist, and some would prefer not wearing a pendent around their neck, especially during activities.
 The MobileHelp Smart Samsung watch is thin and can easily fit under any sleeve, just like a normal watch.

 Moreover, the monthly fee of $24.95 is actually cheaper than the monthly fee of many medical alert systems (presumably because you own the hardware, so the leasing costs aren't included).

-What We Don't Like About MobileHelp Smart
+What We Don't Love About The MobileHelp Smart

-No fall detection: While the system is feature rich on many fronts, it lacks one of the newer and most helpful features of modern medical alert systems, automated fall detection.
+- No fall detection: While the system is feature rich on many fronts, it lacks one of the newer and most helpful features of modern medical alert systems, automated fall detection.
 While fall detection is not perfect, it's pretty darn good and if you worry about not being able to press the help button if you fall, experience a medical emergency or lose consciousness, it's extremely effective.

-Up-front costs: If all you're looking for is a medical alert device that works well in and outside your home, forking out $349.95 up front for the watch, plus monthly monitoring charges is pretty steep.
+- Up-front costs: If all you're looking for is a medical alert device that works well in and outside your home, forking out $349.95 up front for the watch, plus monthly monitoring charges is pretty steep.
 The alternative is to pay between $20-$35 for monthly monitoring with no hardware costs (and no bells and whistles).

 If you're one of the many youthful seniors who are active outside your home, are relatively tech savvy and will use the rich features the watch comes with, it can be the perfect health monitor, fitness hub and emergency medical alert system all bundled into one.

 However, if you or a loved one get overwhelmed by technology, suffer from poor vision, have poor hand eye coordination, or want automated fall detection, you might want to stick to one of the more basic medical alert systems.